Danehue/app-recetas-react-native/README.md

 Note: This app is primarily designed for Android and iPhone devices but is also compatible with web browsers, ensuring accessibility across different platforms.

 ## Features
-Create Recipes: Add new recipes with names, ingredients, quantities, and a description.\n Edit Recipes: Modify existing recipes to adjust ingredients, quantities, or descriptions as needed.\n Delete Recipes: Remove recipes that are no longer needed.\n Upload Images: Attach images to your recipes for better visualization.\n Search Recipes: Search for recipes by name or ingredients to quickly find what you need.\n Calculate Production Cost: Estimate the production cost of each recipe based on ingredient prices.\n
+- Create Recipes: Add new recipes with names, ingredients, quantities, and a description.
+- Edit Recipes: Modify existing recipes to adjust ingredients, quantities, or descriptions as needed.
+- Delete Recipes: Remove recipes that are no longer needed.
+- Upload Images: Attach images to your recipes for better visualization.
+- Search Recipes: Search for recipes by name or ingredients to quickly find what you need.
+- Calculate Production Cost: Estimate the production cost of each recipe based on ingredient prices

 ## Installation
 Clone this repository to your local machine.